seojuice

 )

 Pattern 2: Google Sheets sink.
 Pipe the rows into a Google Sheet via the Sheets API or the simpler gspread wrapper.
-The sheet becomes your dashboard: pivot tables for ad-hoc slicing, native charts, shareable with a non-technical co-founder.
-Roughly 30 lines on top of the GSC pull.
-Downside: refresh latency depends on your cron cadence, and Sheets gets sluggish past about 20,000 rows.
+The sheet becomes your dashboard: pivot tables, native charts, shareable with a non-technical co-founder.
+Maybe thirty lines on top of the GSC pull.
+The downside: refresh latency tracks your cron cadence, and Sheets drags past 20,000 rows.

 Pattern 3: Lightweight Django view.
-One view that runs the GSC pull, caches in Redis for 6 hours, and renders the four charts inline via Chart.js.
-Around 200 lines of Python and HTML.
-Worth the effort once a co-founder wants to glance at the dashboard mid-week.
-The cache is critical; without it, every pageview triggers a fresh GSC call and you'll exhaust the per-minute quota on a busy launch day.
+One view that runs the GSC pull, caches in Redis for six hours, and renders the four charts inline via Chart.js.
+A few hundred lines, depending on how fancy the charts get.
+Worth it once a co-founder wants to glance mid-week.
+The cache is the part you can't skip.
+Without it, every pageview fires a fresh GSC call, and I once burned through the per-minute quota on a launch day because I'd left caching off "just for testing."

 DIY vs SEMrush vs SEOJuice vs Ahrefs vs the Free GSC UI

-The comparison most founders actually want isn't between paid tools — it's between paying for one, building your own, or using the free GSC UI and accepting its limitations.
-Here's how the five options stack up:
+The comparison most founders actually want isn't between two paid tools.
+It's between paying for one, building your own, or living with the free GSC UI.
+Here's how the five stacked up when I worked through them:

 OptionMonthly costSetup timeMaintenance burdenMulti-propertyHistorical data